defisym/OpenFusionExamples/Extensions/Fini/ToInstall/Files/Help/Fini/Fini.md

 - Save to String
   - *save the entire file to string.*
 - Save to Base64 String
+  - *save the entire file to base64 string.*
+- Save to Compressed Base64 String
   - *save the entire file to base64 string (compressed).*

 - Save Alterable Value